rickenator/Vyb/README.md

 - **Rope data structure**: Efficient concatenation for large strings
 - **Copy-on-write**: Share data until modification

-### Why "String Theory"?

-Because like theoretical physics, String manipulation can seem simple on the surface but reveals deep complexity when you dive in.
-Vyn's approach: make the simple cases trivial while keeping the complex cases possible.

 ```vyn
 # Simple things are simple